gpuweb/gpuweb/design/UsageValidationRules.md

 This would mean for example that a texture couldn't be used as both  `STORAGE` and a read-only usage inside a render pass.
 The state tracking required in implementation would become significantly simpler at the cost of flexibility for the applications.
 When using the more constrained version of usage validation for textures, the cost of validation is O(commands).

+### Post MVP: Opt-in for cross-dispatch data-races

+Enforcing no data-races between dispatches could potentially result in a lot of ALU time being wasted on big GPUs.
+We could allow applications to opt into cross-dispatch data-races to get some of the performance back by manually placing "UAV barriers".
+A `WebGPUComputePassDescriptor.manualStorageBarriers` option could be added as well as a `WebGPUCommandEncoder.storageBarrier(...)` command.